jpreiland/go-ebay/README.md

 [1] eBay sites can be specified with site array.
 5 default sites are specified.
 Items in query array should correspond to sites in site array.
 I'll work on a more user-friendly implementation.
 [2] Go 1.1 seems to have fixed many character issues.
-The black star (U+2605) character displays as "?", and I currently have not found a fix for that.
+However, the black star (U+2605) character displays as "?", and I currently have not found a fix for that.